'Divine Intervention': From Stranger To Lifesaver, Two Women Share Story Of Friendship And Survival

 DAVIS (CBS13) – It’s not easy meeting people during the pandemic, but Janey Young calls her newest friendship “divine intervention.”

-For Young, life is full of rewards no matter how big or small, but the one she decided to give to Daunell Salvador was one of the biggest of all: her left kidney.READ MORE: 1 Killed, 2 Injured In North Sacramento Shooting, Police Say
+For Young, life is full of rewards no matter how big or small, but the one she decided to give to Daunell Salvador was one of the biggest of all: her left kidney.READ MORE: 1 Killed, 2 Injured - Including 17-Year-Old - In North Sacramento Shooting

 “My creatinine level went to almost 9.0 and you can actually die when it gets to 10.0,” Salvador told CBS13.